 The Native Discovery Garden expansion project begins.

 The Native Discovery Garden Expansion Project is completed.

 A global pandemic forces the cancelation of all events and educational activities at the Garden.
 This requires a quick pivot, and educational activities are brought online in the form of webinars.
 The Garden remains open throughout the pandemic.

-The Raised Bed Project begins near the Garden entrance, with estimated completion in summer 2021.
+The Raised Bed Project near the Garden entrance is completed.